Spousal Support (Alimony) in Oklahoma: Rules, Duration & Modifications

 While marital misconduct like infidelity can be considered in rare cases, it is not typically a deciding factor unless it directly impacts finances.
 The focus remains on restoring economic balance after divorce.

-A spouse requesting alimony must show that without support, they would face unfair hardship.
+A spouse requesting alimony must show that, without support, they would face unfair hardship.
 The paying spouse must demonstrate their capacity to meet the obligation while maintaining reasonable living expenses.

 Duration and Structure of Alimony in Oklahoma